 Do a professional wine tasting virtually

 One way to do a virtual wine tasting is to go directly through a winery who offers them – I highly recommend AXR Winery !
-They do an amazing job and I’m OBSESSED with their wines!
+They are a small production REALLY good winery and they do an amazing job – I’m OBSESSED with their wines!
 Let them know Jetset Christina sent you when you book!

 Another way to do a wine tasting with friends online is with Priority Wine Pass, a great site to find small producer wineries with VERY high quality wines who are offering virtual tastings!
 We did the Prime Solum and Expression 38 tasting – an amazing family-run small production winery – and chose their most popular tasting – option 2 – of chardonnay, pinots and a cabernet sauvignon!
 It was SOOO good, highly recommend.
 You get 4 bottles of wine, so we had plenty of the wine leftover for the next night, as well.

 Priority Wine Pass’s tastings are a great way to help support small-production wineries that normally rely on their tasting rooms to stay in business, and to have some very good wine, and learn something about wine and Napa Valley while you do it.

 How to organize your own virtual wine tasting over Zoom or Google Hangouts

 One of the things we’ve been doing lately as a fun date activity during quarantine is organizing a double date with friends or a triple date with my parents and my brother and his girlfriend over zoom where we all taste the same wines and talk about them and what we taste!
 We talk about tasting notes on the wines, which ones we like, how much we think they cost, etc.